Kia PV5 EV revealed as brand’s first van

 Kia PV5 exterior design

-The PV5 will come in two body styles: Passenger and Cargo.
-While both will have the same core design, the latter eschews rear seats in favour of luggage space.
-Being the more consumer-facing option, the PV5 Passenger sports a clean, futuristic styling.
+The PV5 will be offered in various body styles, such as passenger, cargo, crew cab, and wheelchair-accessible (WAV).
+Being the more consumer-facing option, the PV5 Passenger sports a clean, futuristic design.
 Up front, it gets high-mounted angular LED strips, which double up as indicators, and the main headlight units are situated lower.
 The PV5’s charging port is in the centre of the fascia, with a front-facing camera above it and a large radar sensor underneath.

 Over to the side, plastic body cladding can be seen all around the PV5 Passenger’s lower half, and the upper half shows off chunky side mirrors and a large glass area.
 The pillars, bonnet and upper half of the fenders are blacked out.
-At the rear, the PV5 Passenger has a single lift-up boot lid; the Cargo body style gets dual, side-opening tailgate doors.
+At the rear, the PV5 Passenger has a single lift-up boot lid; the Cargo and Crew body styles get dual, side-opening tailgate doors.

 Kia PV5 interior